 Auto-Deleveraging (ADL)

-When a position is taken over by the liquidation system and closed at a price worse than its bankruptcy price, the insurance fund is used to cover the resulting deficit.
-If the insurance fund is insufficient, the Auto-Deleveraging (ADL) system is activated.
-This system reduces the positions of traders holding opposite positions, starting with those who have the highest profit and leverage, at the bankrupt price of the position being liquidated.
+When a position is taken over by the liquidation engine and closed at a price worse than its bankruptcy price, the insurance fund is used to cover the resulting deficit.
+If the insurance fund is insufficient, the Auto-Deleveraging (ADL) system is triggered.

 -

-ADL Score = Position Return Rate × Effective Leverage -
+For profitable positions: ADL Score = Position Return Rate × Effective Leverage

 Where: